A necessary condition for $H^\infty$ well-posedness of p-evolution equations: Introduction and main result

 \section{Introduction and main result}

 Given an integer $p\geq 2$, we consider in $[0,T]\times\R$ the linear partial differential operator $P$ of the form

 with $D=\frac 1i \partial$, $a_p\in C([0,T];\R)$ and $a_j\in C([0,T];{\mathcal B}^\infty)$ for $0\leq j\leq p-1$, (here ${\mathcal B}^\infty={\mathcal B}^\infty(\R_x)$ is the space of complex valued functions which are bounded on $\R_x$ together with all their $x$-derivatives).
 We are dealing with a non-kowalewskian evolution operator; anisotropic evolution operators of the form (\ref{op}) are usually called $p-$evolution operators.
 The condition that $a_p$ is real valued means that the principal symbol (in the sense of Petrowski) of $P$ has the real characteristic $\tau=-a_p(t)\xi^p$; by the Lax-Mizohata theorem (cf. \cite{M}), this is a necessary condition to have a unique solution, in Sobolev spaces, of the Cauchy problem \beqs \eeqs in a neighborhood of $t=0$.
 We notice that for $p=2$ the operator is of Schr\"odinger type, for $p=3$ we have the same principal part as the Korteweg-De Vries equation.
 Many results of well-posedness in Sobolev spaces of \eqref{CP1} are available under the assumption that all the coefficients $a_j$ of \eqref{op} are real (see, for instance, \cite{Ag1}, \cite{Ag2}, \cite{AZ}, \cite{AC}, \cite{CC2}, \cite{CHR}).
 On the contrary, when the coefficients $a_j(t,x)$ for $1\leq j\leq p-1$ are not real, the theory is well developed only in the case $p=2$: we know from the pioneering papers \cite{I1}, \cite{I2} that a decay condition as $|x|\to+\infty$ on $\Im a_1$ is necessary and sufficient for well-posedness of the Cauchy problem \eqref{CP1} in $H^\infty$.
+A necessary condition is given also in \cite{CR3} for $p=2$.
 Sufficient conditions for well-posedness in $H^\infty$ and/or Gevrey classes for 2 or $3-$evolution equations have been given by many authors (see, for instance, \cite{D}, \cite{T}, \cite{B}, \cite{KB}, \cite{ACC}, \cite{CR1}, \cite{CR2}, \cite{CC1}).
 The general case $p\geq2$ has been recently considered in \cite{ABZ1}, proving $H^\infty$ well-posedness of the Cauchy problem \eqref{CP1} under suitable decay conditions, as $|x|\to+\infty$, on $\Im D_x^\beta a_j$, for $j\leq p-1$ and $[\beta/2]\leq j-1$.
-These results have been extended to the case of weighted Sobolev spaces in \cite{ACpp}, to the case of first order systems of pseudo-differential operators in \cite{AB1}, to the case of higher order equations in \cite{AB2}, and to semi-linear 3-evolution equations in \cite{ABZ2}.
+These results have been extended to the case of weighted Sobolev spaces in \cite{ACpp}, to the case of first order systems of pseudo-differential operators in \cite{AB1}, to the case of higher order equations in \cite{AB2}, and to semi-linear equations in \cite{ABKrakow}, \cite{ABZ2} for some model equations and in \cite{ABsemi} for the general case.

 As far as we know, there are no results available about necessary conditions for $H^\infty$ well-posedness for $p$-evolution equations, $p\geq 3$.

 In this paper we give a necessary condition for well-posedness of the Cauchy problem \eqref{CP1} in $H^\infty$, generalizing to the case $p\geq2$ the necessary condition given by Ichinose in \cite{I1} for $p=2$.
 More precisely, in \cite{I1} Ichinose considered, for $x\in\R^n$, the operator